Staff

 Email: etoth@marsb.org

-John Price, Seed Collection Coordinator
+John Price, Native Seed Collection Coordinator

 John Price has worked in the environmental science field for nearly twenty years.
 Following several years spent honing skills in the nursery and landscape industry, John shifted his focus to ecological restoration.
 As an ecologist and project manager with Applied Ecological Services, he coordinated the enhancement and construction of dozens of habitat restoration projects across the northeast, specializing in wild seed collection, nursery seed production, and rare species studies.
 For over a decade, John supervised the ongoing establishment and maintenance of the Albany Landfill Mitigation, a critical 220-acre restoration project in the heart of the Albany Pine Bush.
 This mammoth effort restored connectivity between the east and west portions of the Albany Pine Bush Preserve and assisted in the recovery efforts of the federally endangered Karner blue butterfly.
 John holds a Bachelor’s in Plant Science from S.U.N.Y.
 Cobleskill.